catherinearnett/catherinearnett.github.io/docs/food_classification/intro.md

 The difference between this kind of classification and the soup-salad-sandwich type classification is that the food pyramid mostly categorizes ingredients, whereas food classification is able to classify complex dishes.

 ## Why should you care?

+You have a lot of opinions about food.
+We all do.
+If you are fortunate, you eat food every day.
+You have probably spent countless hours in your life thinking about food, planning meals, sharing a meal with friends and family, etc. Food is deeply tied to our cultural identities, memories of family time or travel experiences, notalgia for a comfort meal you ate as a child, and more.
+Because we all have difference experiences with food, we all have different opinions about classifying foods or grouping foods together.
+And when someome has a different opinion about food, you may feel attacked because your feelings and beliefs about food are core to who you are.

+I don't really feel I have to convince you that you should care about food classification, because you probably do care.

+I think I may have to convince people of a few other things, though.
+It is important whenever you talk about other people's cultures to be respectful.
+We can have opinions about food without saying "All food from X place is terrible" or "that is so gross I can't believe those people eat that."
+This applies to aspects of culture not relating to food, too, by the way.
+I also am trying in this endeavor to be open-minded and inclusive.
+I think talking about '[calzone](https://cuberule.com/)' as a universal food category furthers eurocentrism in this debate and subtly implies Italian cuisine, for instance, as more pure or original than other cuisines.
+I make an effort to include as many different cuisines as possible into my Typology of Food Classification, because this will help to better understand commonalities of food cultures around the world.

 ### Food Universals